Un-reduction: Introduction

 \section{Introduction}

-Recently there has been a certain degree of interest in geodesic shape matching, as in \cite{MiMu07, CoHo2009,BaHaMi2010} and references therein.
+Recently there has been considerable interest in geodesic shape matching, as discussed in \cite{BaHaMi2010,CoHo2009,MiMu07} and references therein.
 This interest has grown from the desire to assist applications in medical imaging by providing a coherent, quantitative method for comparing shapes.
+See \cite{Yo2010,YoArMi2009} for extensive discussions of the background and mathematical basis of this endeavor, which is known as \emph{computational anatomy}.